phidatahq/phidata/cookbook/integrations/singlestore/auto_rag/README.md

 We'll use the following LLMs:
 - GPT-4 by OpenAI (needs an API key)
 - Hermes2 running locally using Ollama (no API key needed)
-- Claude3 by Anthropic (needs an API key)

 > Note: Fork and clone this repository if needed